 Invictus International School opened its third Singapore campus – a secondary school and bilingual primary school – in Farrer Park in early 2021.
 What began as a small standalone primary school has expanded into a small global family of primary and secondary schools.
 Invictus' latest opening means that it can now offer students an all-through education, as well as one of the most affordable bilingual primary education programmes in Singapore.

-Invictus has existing primary campuses in Dempsey and Sentosa, and has a reputation for its low-cost primary education.
+Invictus has an existing primary campus in Dempsey and has a reputation for its low-cost primary education.
 The Centrium campus marks its first move into bilingual and secondary education.

 Teaching and curriculum

 In line with Invictus' existing primary schools, teaching follows the International Primary Curriculum (IPC) in Grades 1 – 6; a key difference will be that instruction will be in both English and Mandarin.
 The bilingual immersion programme offers classes in English and Mandarin on alternate days; daily Chinese teaching ranges from 60% in Grade 1 Prep to in 40% in Grades 5 and 6.
 Subjects taught in Chinese include Mandarin language, music, art, and PE; maths will follow the Singaporean curriculum.

 The school says: “There are integrated Chinese lessons which include speech and drama, cultural elements and reading programmes.
 English is the primary medium during maths and science lessons.”